 Additional Charges

-In addition to the balance transfer fee, there might be other charges on the new card, such as an annual fee or interest rates on the transferred balance.
-These additional costs can impact the overall savings from transferring a balance to a new card.
+In addition to the balance transfer fee, the new card might charge other fees, such as an annual fee or interest rates on the transferred balance.
+These additional costs can impact the savings from transferring a balance to a new card.

 Timeline for Charges

-Balance transfer fees are usually charged at the time of the transfer or within a few billing cycles after.
+Balance transfer fees are usually charged at the transfer time or within a few billing cycles.
 It’s crucial to understand when these fees, balance transfers, will be applied to avoid any surprises on your credit card statement.

 Advantages and Disadvantages